AckerlyXu/heima/articles/service-fabric/service-fabric-patterns-networking.md

 IpConfiguration          : null
 DnsSettings              : {
                              "DomainNameLabel": "sfnetworking",
-                             "Fqdn": "sfnetworking.westus.cloudapp.azure.com"
+                             "Fqdn": "sfnetworking.chinaeast.cloudapp.chinacloudapi.cn"
                            }
 ```

 ### Service Fabric template

 In the examples in this article, we use the Service Fabric template.json.
 You can use the standard portal wizard to download the template from the portal before you create a cluster.
-You also can use one of the templates in the [template gallery](https://azure.microsoft.com/en-us/documentation/templates/?term=service+fabric), like the [five-node Service Fabric cluster](https://azure.microsoft.com/en-us/documentation/templates/service-fabric-unsecure-cluster-5-node-1-nodetype/).

 <a id="existingvnet"></a>
 ## Existing virtual network or subnet